-Prostatectomy Guide
+DaVinci Prostatectomy Guide

-The radical retropubic prostatectomy is the benchmark surgical treatment for localized prostate cancer.
+The daVinci prostatectomy represents the latest advancement in surgical care for localized prostate cancer.
 This guide will help you prepare for your procedure and recovery process.
 Our surgeons and nurses are part of a certified cancer program recognized for its dedication to the care of cancer patients.
 Our first priority is your satisfaction.
 Many common questions are answered in this guide, use it as a reference.
 If you need additional assistance please contact your surgeon.